romanodev/OpenBTE/docs/source/reference.rst

 Reference
 ===================================

-If you use OpenBTE, please consider this citation
+The paper on OpenBTE is coming soon.
+Meanwhile, please consider this citation

 .. code-block:: bash